Licensing and security: what builds trust in online casinos

 Conclusion

-The license is not just a formality, but a real mechanism for protecting players.
+A license is not just a formality, but a real mechanism for protecting players.
 Without it, you play at your own peril.

 See also: